bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 GND   0.0742    -0.0200  -0.0100   cup       Ag/AgCl
 ```

-The `acq` parameter can be used to indicate acquisition of the same data (i.e.,
+The `acq` parameter can be used to indicate acquisition of the same data.
+For
-the electrode positions) with, for example, a different electrode position
+example, this could be the recording of electrode positions with a different
-recording device.
+electrode position recording device, or repeated digitization before and after
+the recording.

 ## Coordinate System JSON (`*_coordsystem.json`)